-- The application package is due by noon on October 15, 2022.
+- The application package is due by noon on September 15, 2023.
 Extensions will be negotiated upon request to the RBHAO.
 Applications may also be submitted prior to the due date. - Applications will be reviewed by the RBHAO within 14 business days.
-The RBHAO will review all the applications and negotiations will occur with applicants as needed. - For the purpose of developing the workplan, the implementation start date should be 14 business days following application submission through June 30, 2023. - All funds must be expended by June 30, 2023.
+The RBHAO will review all the applications and negotiations will occur with applicants as needed. - For the purpose of developing the workplan, the implementation start date should be 14 business days following application submission through June 30, 2024. - All funds must be expended by June 30, 2024. - Final report submitted to RBHAO by July 31, 2024